 Although you can get these medications without a prescription, check with your health care provider before taking them.
-For example, if you have (or are expected to have) a low blood count, or your kidneys are not functioning normally, or you have heart failure, your provider may advise you not to take ibuprofen or naproxen.
+For example, if you have (or are expected to have) a low platelet count, or your kidneys are not functioning normally, or you have heart failure, your health care provider may advise you not to take ibuprofen or naproxen.

 Learn more about these medications in metastatic breast cancer care.

 Medications for more severe bone pain